East Alabama couple indicted on aggravated child abuse charges - NewsBreak

 AUBURN, Ala.
 (WTVM) - The Gunners Law Enforcement Motorcycle Club of Auburn is hosting a toy drive for children this year in honor of fallen officer William Buechner - who died in the line of duty in 2019.
 The club is partnering up with the Esperanza House to provide toys...

-WTVM Investigates: Seven people left stranded at the Greyhound Bus station in Columbus
+Passengers left stranded at Greyhound bus stop: ‘We came out and they were leaving us’

 COLUMBUS, Ga.
-(WTVM) - It was Thursday, September 29, 2022.
-A Greyhound third-party bus rolled into Columbus to its normal pick up/drop off location.
-What was supposed to be a 15-minute stop at the Sunoco Gas Station on St. Mary’s Road quickly turned into a nightmare for seven Greyhound passengers.
+(WTVM/Gray News) - It was a Thursday in September when seven Greyhound bus passengers said they were left stranded at a bus stop.
+WTVM reports a third-party bus for Greyhound rolled into Columbus at its scheduled bus stop, but the 15-minute stop at a Sunoco gas station turned into a nightmare for those passengers.

 Family urges drivers to pay attention after losing a beloved tow truck driver